Modelling aspects of consciousness: a topological perspective: Introduction

 In this paper, we provide a simple mathematical analysis of a question that arises from AST.
 We ask whether a mind could, in principle, have an attention schema that is complete, in the sense that any stream of attention -- at least over a short time-frame -- can be faithfully represented within the attention schema.
-Using a simple argument based on standard concepts from topology, we show that there are fundamental limits on the extent to which a complete attention schema is possible in a mind.
+Using a simple argument based on standard concepts from topology, we show that a complete attention schema is inherently impossible, providing a further and more fundamental reason for the incompleteness assumption in AST.